 “Oyster Creek’s emergency operating procedures are constantly tested, challenged, and simulated to ensure that they will work properly when needed,” the release said.
 “Such drills are overseen by the NRC with NRC inspectors stationed at all U.S. nuclear facilities on a full–time basis.”

-Exelon Nuclear is not only verifying the safety of its plants one year after the incident in Japan but just days after an anti-nuclear peace walk began from Oyster Creek Generating Station to Vermont Yankee.
+Exelon Nuclear is not only verifying the safety of its plants one year after the incident in Japan but just days after an began from Oyster Creek Generating Station to Vermont Yankee.

-The walk was meant to call attention to the implications of the Fukushima accident for nuclear power safety in the U.S. Today, the demonstrators are making their way from West Long Branch to Perth Amboy.
+The walk was meant to call attention to the accident for nuclear power safety in the U.S. Today, the demonstrators are making their way from West Long Branch to Perth Amboy.

 “All of these things Oyster Creek is mentioning is like putting a band-aid on a 3-inch gash,” said Edith Gbur, a member of Jersey Shore Nuclear Watch, one of the groups involved in the peace walk.
 “It does not take care of the basic problem.”